Bellone reverses position on resolution again

 Steve Bellone's double-reverse play

-Suffolk County Executive Steve Bellone, who originally sponsored a resolution to allow an heir to buy back a Medford home lost for unpaid taxes -- only to veto the measure because the house was the site of repeated illegal drug sales -- changed positions again last week, when it came to legislative override vote.
+Suffolk County Executive Steve Bellone, who originally sponsored a resolution to allow an heir to buy back his late mother's Medford home lost for unpaid taxes — only to veto the measure because the house, according to officials, was the site of repeated illegal drug sales — changed positions again last week, when it came to legislative override vote.

 “Yes. we support this,” said Amy Keyes, Bellone’s key legislative liaison.

 Legis.
-Rob Calarco (D-Patchogue), in whose district the house is located, said the drug dealer was a boyfriend of the late woman who once owned the in the house, and no longer resides there.
+Robert Calarco (D-Patchogue), in whose district the house is located, said another man who was the alleged drug dealer no longer resides there.

 Keyes explained the veto was issued to give the county real estate office time to do research, “to be sure it was not being returned to the hands of a known drug dealer.”

 Legis.
-Tom Cilmi GOP (R-Bay Shore), the minority caucus leader, deadpanned, “It’s sort of comical.”
+Tom Cilmi (R-Bay Shore), the minority caucus leader, said of Bellone's change in positions: “It’s sort of comical.”

 Comments